pattjoshi/interview-Q-A/SdAns.md

 console.log(sum(1, 2, 3));
 ```

+# Shallow Copy:

+- Shallow copy creates a new object or array, but it only copies the references of the original elements.
+In other words, it doesn't create copies of nested objects or arrays, but instead, it references them.
+So, changes made to nested objects or arrays in the copied object will affect the original object and vice versa.

+``
+// Or using the spread operator
+const shallowCopy = { ...originalObject };
+``

+# Deep Copy:

+- Deep copy creates a new object or array and recursively copies all nested objects and arrays within it.
+This means that any changes made to the copied object or array won't affect the original, and vice versa.

+``
+const deepCopy = JSON.parse(JSON.stringify(originalObject));
+// Now changes to deepCopy won't affect originalObject, including nested objects.
+``

 # 15. Callback:
 - A callback is a function that is passed as an argument to another function and is executed after the completion of that function.
 - Because of Callback we achieved Asynchronous Programming in JavaScript.